oracle-terraform-modules/terraform-oci-vcn/README.md

 It creates the following resources:

-* A VCN with customizable CIDR block
+* A VCN with one or more customizable CIDR blocks
 * An optional internet gateway and a route table
 * An optional NAT gateway
 * An optional service gateway